How To Make Sun Tea

 Can sun tea go bad?

 Many people want to know if it's safe to make sun tea.
 From a flavor perspective, we don't like the taste of a sun tea that's steeped in the sunshine for too long.
-But, it's also important from a food safety perspective to not leave your tea at room temperature for more than a couple hours.
+But, it's also important from a food safety perspective to not leave your tea at room temperature for more than 2 hours.
 That's why in our sun tea recipe below, you'll see we recommend refrigerating it as soon as you're finished making the tea.

 To be sure we don't lead you astray, we checked with the experts at Oregon State University (OSU).